abelljs/abell-website/content/guide/index.md

 This section takes you through all the concepts of Abell and the API reference.

-*Note: This section is an API reference.
-If you are looking for a step-by-step method to learn Abell, [Tutorial]({{Abell.$root}}/tutorial/create-portfolio) is the section you would want to check out.*
+_Note: This section is an API reference.
+If you are looking for a step-by-step method to learn Abell, [Tutorial]({{Abell.$root}}/tutorial/create-portfolio) is the section you would want to check out._

-## Table of Content
+## Table of Contents

 - [Installation and Setup](installation)
 - [Syntax Guide](syntax-guide)